Aquatic respiration: Unicellular and simple small organisms

 In very small animals, plants and bacteria, simple diffusion of gaseous metabolites is sufficient for respiratory function and no special adaptations are found to aid respiration.
 Passive diffusion or active transport are also sufficient mechanisms for many larger aquatic animals such as many worms, jellyfish, sponges, bryozoans and similar organisms.
 In such cases, no specific respiratory organs or organelles are found.

 Higher plants

 Although higher plants typically use carbon dioxide and excrete oxygen during photosynthesis, they also respire and, particularly during darkness, many plants excrete carbon dioxide and require oxygen to maintain normal functions.
-In fully submerged aquatic higher plants specialised structures such as stoma on leaf surfaces to control gas interchange.
+In fully submerged aquatic higher plants specialised structures such as stoma on leaf surfaces control gas interchange.
 In many species, these structures can be controlled to be open or closed depending on environmental conditions.
 In conditions of high light intensity and relatively high carbonate ion concentrations, oxygen may be produced in sufficient quantities to form gaseous bubbles on the surface of leaves and may produce oxygen super-saturation in the surrounding water body.